 The good news is that the vast majority of people who suffer from Cynophobia will find a course of psychological therapy helps enormously.

-Cognitive Behavioural Therapy for Cynophobia
+CBT for Cynophobia

 If you’re committed to overcoming your Cynophobia problems then we highly recommend following our Advanced Tranceformental CBT programme with Paul which is available as an Online Therapy as well as a self-help CBT programme.